Internet4Classrooms - Helping Teachers Use the Internet Effectively

 14. Physical vs Chemical Change - flashcards from Quia This site includes questions for your students to check their understanding

-16. Sciencegy Game Board - Physical and Chemical Change - Jeopardy format This site is interactive and allows students to play a game or input or collect data
+15. Sciencegy Game Board - Physical and Chemical Change - Jeopardy format [This expired link is available through the Wayback Machine Internet Archive.
+If the page doesn't load quickly click on Impatient? at the bottom right of the page.]
+This site is interactive and allows students to play a game or input or collect data

-19. Worksheet on Physical vs Chemical Change An Adobe Acrobat document in .pdf format This link includes something for the teacher to print
+18. Worksheet on Physical vs Chemical Change [This expired document is available through the Wayback Machine Internet Archive.
+If the page doesn't load quickly click on Impatient? at the bottom right of the page.]
+An Adobe Acrobat document in .pdf format This link includes something for the teacher to print

 identify the reactants and /or products in a chemical reaction, given a chemical equation.